 Andrew Jackson Rider

-President Rider also earned international acclaim as the Cranberry King of New Jersey.
-The title, reportedly bestowed upon him by a British monarch, came by virtue of his 500 acres of cranberry bogs near Hammonton, New Jersey.
-He was considered a leading force in the cranberry industry.
+Rider also earned international acclaim as the Cranberry King of New Jersey.
+The title came by virtue of his 500 acres of cranberry bogs near Hammonton, New Jersey, and his efforts at promoting the cranberry in England.